 If you have tried all of the above, then your last resort may be to plant trees or build a fence to block the view.
 I know, not an inexpensive solution, but it will solve the solution of not looking at the eyesore and if you’re selling your house, potential buyers will see your house contained beautifully and not connect you to the eyesore.
 If you decide to go this route, pick the solution that will add the most value to your home.
 A fence may not be the best solution if you build the tallest fence possible and make your house look like a fortress.
 Planting beautiful trees may be the better solution as well placed landscaping always increases the value of your home.

 Getting your house ready to sell?
 Need some design advise?
+Color advise?
 Check out my online e-design services here.

 Hi!
 I’m Debi Collinson.
-I’m a Designer & Real Estate Investor.
+Designer.
+Color Consultant.
+Real Estate Investor.

 I grew up looking at blue prints and helping my dad, an Engineer|General Contractor and Co-owner of a Design|Build|Engineering firm pick out paint colors for his buildings.

 In 2006, a Realtor asked me to stage a house.
 Staging was just becoming a thing so I watched every HGTV show I could to get knowledge.
 My first clients liked their newly staged home so much that they turned down an offer for full asking price and stayed in their home.
 I went back to Design School and the rest is history.

 Since 2006, I have been helping busy homeowners, just like you, to style their house to make it a stunning retreat, where they can live and enjoy their home.
 My superpower is about styling to make your home stunning all while adding value to your home at the same time!